Have you ever heard of amazake, this tasty and comforting Japanese fermented rice drink?

 - 2 tablespoons of VitalKal (or equivalent of koji)

 - Put everything in the container and add to the oven with the light on.
-(For those who have the yogurt maker, add the mixture to the yogurt maker).
+(For those who have a yogurt-maker, add the mixture to the yogurt-maker).

 A short fermentation (8 hours) will generally be sweet, while a long fermentation (12 to 16 hours) will be more acidic, or even alcoholic, if there is yeast in the area.